sandialabs/SetProgramOptions/README.md

 use APPLICATION_PROFILE_01
 opt-remove MYAPP_FLAG2
 ```
-this example is fairly simple but follows a pattern that larger projects might wish to follow when there
+This example is fairly simple but follows a pattern that larger projects might wish to follow when there
 are many configurations that may be getting tested.
 In this case we set up some common option groups and
-then create aggregation sections that will include the other sectiosn to compose a full command line.
+then create aggregation sections that will include the other sections to compose a full command line.

 If we generate _bash_ output for `APPLICATION_CMAKE_PROFILE_01` we'll get
 `cmake -G=Ninja -DCMAKE_CXX_FLAGS="-fopenmp" -DMYAPP_FLAG1="foo" -DMYAPP_FLAG2="bar" /path/to/source/.`